Massipssa/Docs/bgd/architecture.md

 - **Team risk**
     - Knowledge level and strength of team
     - Dependency on external team
-    - Potentially distraptive team member
+    - Potentially disruptive team member
 - **Requirements**
    - Poorly defined requirements or poorly defined problem
    - New technologies on which team member didn't worked on